Plays and Players Theatre: History

 Plays & Players began in 1911 as a social club devoted to expanding and developing new theater experiences for and by its membership.
 The first President, Maud Durbin Skinner, was the wife of famed American actor Otis Skinner.
 The Plays & Players Theatre, then called the "Little Theatre of Philadelphia," first opened its doors two years later, in 1913.
 The theater was founded by Beulah E. Jay and her husband Edward G. Jay, Jr. with acquaintance F.H.
 Shelton in an effort to produce "American plays of ideas," an underrepresented genre at the time.

+In April 1919, the First Korean Congress, a conference that advocated for the restoration of Korean independence, was held at the theatre.

 Plays & Players theater company has produced notable performances, including the world premiere of the acclaimed Broadway play "Stalag 17" in 1949, and a childhood performance by actor Kevin Bacon in Member of the Wedding in 1974.
 The first season of Plays & Players included An Ideal Husband by Oscar Wilde and The Learned Ladies by Molière, both which remain popular plays.

 On March 14, 1973, Plays & Players Theatre was entered in the National Register of Historic Places.

 Philadelphia Theatre Company staged plays at Plays and Players from 1982 until the Suzanne Roberts Theatre opened in 2007.

+In 2019, the centennial celebration of the First Korean Congress was held at the theatre.
+The centennial celebration was recognized by the Philadelphia City Council.